-Al-Kindi is a charitable company limited by Guarantee, registered with Companies House in England and Wales; The elected management committee can select from within itself, the person(s) to act as the Directors of the company and their details may be registered with Companies House.
+Al-Kindi is a not for profit learned society, incorporated as a company limited by Guarantee, registered with Companies House in England and Wales; The elected management committee can select from within itself, the person(s) to act as the Directors of the company and their details may be registered with Companies House.

 Management Committee Members and their Responsibilities

 1)The Management Committee members have the following collective duties and responsibilities: